lincolntracy/lincoln_mainroad_ver2/content/posts/most-stats-without-brownlow-vote.md

  - "Sports"
 ---

+*Kicking a bag or getting leather poisoning doesn't always translate to Brownlow votes*

 <!--more-->

 Have you ever wondered what the record is for the most goals kicked in a game where the player failed to poll a Brownlow vote?